amcginlay/k8s-primer/content/013_anatomy_of_a_process/_index.md

 ## Hands on with processes

 Return to your existing Cloud9 environment and, if necessary, start a new command line session using `Window -> New Terminal`.
-Each shell instance is a process like any other and each process has a [process identifier](https://en.wikipedia.org/wiki/Process_identifier) (PID) which is, ostensibly, unique across any single virtual machine instance.
+Each shell instance is a process like any other and each possesses a [process identifier](https://en.wikipedia.org/wiki/Process_identifier) (PID) which is, ostensibly, unique across any single virtual machine instance.

 {{< step >}}You can identify the PID of the current shell as follows.{{< /step >}}
 ```bash